cpske/ISP/code-quality/code-quality-tools.md

 ## Tools to Check Your Code

-Tools can check for coding style and possible code problems.
-They are called "linters","code analyzers", or "code auditors".
+Tools can check coding style and possible code problems, such as semantic errors or use of undefined variables.
+They are called "linters", "static analyzers", or "code auditors".
 "Lint" comes from the `lint` tool for C-language programs.
-Pycharm and Pydev provide *some* of this by default.

 Tools can find:

 1. Coding Problems
     - language violations
     - unused variables
+    - variables used before assignment
     - possible unintended behavior
     - dangerous code
 2. Style Problems